crlimacastro/Canvas-Runner/README.md

 Behind any real-time game's code, there is an update loop.
 Games are real-time applications that have to track state across many frames every second.
 One common way to do that is to call an update function every single frame.
 Let's do that.

 To be extra organized we will actually have two loops running in our game.
 An `update()` function that handles the logic and state variables of the game and a `draw(ctx)` function that will take care of rendering the visuals to the canvas.
-Define them and call them from init.
+Define them and call them from `init()`.

 `main.js`
 ``` javascript